-FST: How long did you #TTC on your own?
-When did you realize you needed a specialist to help grow your family?
+Fertility Specialists of Texas: How long did you #TTC on your own?
+When did you realize you needed In Vitro Fertilization (IVF) to help grow your family?

 W: We tried for two years before going to Fertility Specialists of Texas.
 I figured we were going to need a specialist about a year in, but I was afraid so we tried for an additional year.
 From the beginning of TTC on our own to now it has been just under six years of trying.